cfjps/React-Blog-Django-Rest-Framework/README.md

 To start using this application:

-Cd to the requirements.txt file and run the following in cmd/terminal pip3 install -r requirements.txt Run python manage.py runserver
+1.Cd to the requirements.txt file and run the following in cmd/terminal pip3 install -r requirements.txt
+2. Run python manage.py runserver
-Open localhost:8000 in a browser.
+3. Open localhost:8000 in a browser.

 Django Rest Framwork for the api calls.
 Also used DjangoCorsHeaders for POST/DELETE.